-September 23rd marks the end of summer, and welcomes the 2019 autumn equinox.
-In other words: the first day of fall is upon us, which means landscapes throughout the country will soon transition from shades of green to vibrant hues of red, orange, and yellow.
-It’s a marvelous time of year when the temperature cools down, and local cafes release their seasonal spiced, pumpkin, and peppermint coffee concoctions.
+September officially marks the end of summer and welcomes the autumn equinox.
+In other words: the first day of fall will soon be upon us!
+That means landscapes throughout the country will transition from shades of green to vibrant hues of red, orange, and yellow.
+It’s a marvelous time of year when the temperature cools down, and local cafés release their seasonally spiced pumpkin and peppermint coffee concoctions.

-Commonly known as the Green Mountain State, the name Vermont derives from the french words “verd mont” directly translating to “green mountain.”
+Commonly referred to as the Green Mountain State, the name Vermont derives from the french words verd mont, which directly translates to “green mountain.”
 With the abundance of greenery sprawling throughout the state, it’s pretty much a given that the state’s earthy landscape becomes engulfed in golden tones once September rolls around.
-Check out these cities for a unique fall foliage experience in Vermont.
+Check out these cities for a unique fall foliage experience.

 If you’re not much of a hiker, then a horse-drawn carriage ride starting at Kedron Valley Stables is another way to experience the beauty of Vermont.
 These private carriage rides last 45 minutes to an hour, and take you through the state’s countryside, in addition to Woodstock’s most historic sites.